KSP-KOS/KOS/doc/source/commands/communication.rst

 The basic unit of data that is sent between two entities (CPUs or vessels) is called a :struct:`Message`.
 Messages can contain any primitive (scalars, strings, booleans) data types as well as any :ref:`serializable <serialization>` types.
 This allows for a lot of flexibility.
-It is up to you as a developer to decide what those messages will need to contain in order to achieve a specific task.
+It is up to you as a script author to decide what those messages will need to contain in order to achieve a specific task.

 kOS will automatically add 3 values to every message that is sent: :attr:`Message:SENTAT`, :attr:`Message:RECEIVEDAT`